Macedonian hip-hop: Background

 In the same year, they performed at two prominent festivals in (Subotica and Zajecar).

 The most notable members of the group were: Vikto Mastoridis (guitar, vocals), Miki Kostadinov (drums), Vlatko Georgiev (keyboards) and Vlasto Janevik-Lucky (bass).

-Currently, one of the notable underground hip hop performers and producers in North Macedonia is Vladimir Agovski-Ago from Skopje.
+One of the notable underground hip hop performers and producers in North Macedonia is Vladimir Agovski-Ago from Skopje.
 He became involved in the Macedonian hip-hop scene since childhood as a young b-boy in 1986.
 In the following year, he formed a juvenile rap act called The Masters of Rap and recorded his first studio track in 1988.
 In 1991, he joined the band Instant Beat, which performed around the country and made recordings in the Macedonian Radio-Television production, which were never officially released.
 Later, he formed another group, The Most Wanted, which in 1995, released the first Macedonian hardcore rap album, called "Judgment Day".
 After the group disbanded in 1996, he continued to work under the name Temnata strana (The Dark Side) and he founded the first Macedoninan hip-hop label, called "Dolina na senkite" abbreviated "DNS" (Valley of the Shadows) to promote his own works and other upcoming Macedonian hip hop acts as well.